pcreux/csv-importer/README.md

 Importing a CSV file is easy to code until real users attempt to import real data.

-CSVImporter aims to handle validations, column mapping, actual import and reporting.
+CSVImporter aims to handle validations, column mapping, import and reporting.

 [![Build